kiruthika3811/school-stock-management/README.md

 # 🏫 School Stock Management System

-**A comprehensive web-based application for managing school assets, inventory, and equipment tracking.**
+**A comprehensive web-based application for managing school assets, inventory, and equipment tracking with reusable books module.**

----

-## 📖 Documentation

-**All documentation is in one file:** [COMPLETE_DOCUMENTATION.md](COMPLETE_DOCUMENTATION.md)

-This single document contains:
-- ✅ Quick Start Guide (5 minutes)
-- ✅ Complete Setup Instructions
-- ✅ Project Structure
-- ✅ Application Workflows with Diagrams
-- ✅ User Guide
-- ✅ Troubleshooting

 ---